utilitywarehouse/semaphore-policy/README.md

 ## Operator

-  Kube-policy-semaphore will watch the target cluster pods which are labelled
+  The policy operator will watch the target cluster pods which are labelled
 with: `semaphore.uw.systems/name`.
 For these pods it will extract a name from the label and will use it along with the namespace of the pod and the cluster it resides to create a GlobalNetworkSet resource (or amend an existing one) on the